 Other Project Ideas:

 - Assist residents in preparing emergency preparedness kits containing food, water, flashlights and other emergency supplies. –

 - Assist residents in signing up for AlertChathamBorough.

 - Update our inventory of historical structures and include photos.

 - For the computer savvy, create Access® databases of historical structures or open space.

-Once an appointment is made by the Mayor and Council, the law then requires the newly appointed volunteer to take an oath of office for that specific position.
+Once an appointment is made, the newly appointed volunteer is required to take an oath of office for that specific position.
 Under previous law, individuals were only required to take the general oath of office.
-The law further permits the oath of office to be administered by the chairperson of a board or commission, Municipal Clerk, or by any other person authorized under law to administer oaths (N.J.S.A.
+The law further permits the oath of office to be administered by the chairperson of a board or commission, Borough Clerk, or by any other person authorized under law to administer oaths (N.J.S.A.
 41:2-1).
-All oaths of office are filed with the Municipal Clerk.
+All oaths of office are filed with the Borough Clerk.

-The state law further requires that the Municipal Clerk must compile and maintain a directory of all boards, commissions and committees.
-The directory must include the name of the authority, board or commission; the number of members or positions; a list of currently appointed members, along with their terms of office; vacancies; general frequency of meetings; the appointing authority, and enabling statute, ordinance or resolution that describes the entity and responsibilities of the members.
+The Citizen Service Act further requires the Borough Clerk to maintain a directory individuals appointed to each of the boards, commissions and committees.
+The directory includes the number of members or positions; a list of currently appointed members, along with their terms of office; vacancies; general frequency of meetings; the appointing authority, and enabling statute, ordinance or resolution that describes the entity and responsibilities of the members.

-The Citizen Services Act also amended N.J.S.A.
-40A:9-12.1, the law that determines when a position becomes vacant due to unexcused absences.
+Lastly, the Citizen Services Act amended the law that determines when a position becomes vacant due to unexcused absences.
 A position can now to be declared vacant when a member is absent from meeting for 8 consecutive weeks, or 4 consecutive regular meetings, whichever is longer.